 |Dedicated Linux Plans:||Introductory Price:||Renewal Price:||Compare:|

 GoDaddy's dedicated server line is all based on the same hardware, rackmount units built around the quad-core Intel Xeon E3-1220-v3 processor.
 The servers are configured with 4GB to 32GB of ECC DDR3 RAM depending on the plan.
 Storage ranges from 1TB to 2TB RAID-1 HDDs in dual drive configurations.
 There is no option for SSDs on these plans, even as a paid upgrade.
 The Intel Xeon E3-1220-v3 processor scores in the middle range of benchmark tests.
 The quick summary is that because the SSD option is not present on these plans we would not recommend site owners locking into a long term contract on the plans.
-Not only are there better options available at other web hosts for dedicated servers, but also the same functionality can be found on VPS or cloud servers at a cheaper price.
+Not only are there better options available at other web hosts for dedicated servers, but also the same functionality can be found on VPS servers at a cheaper price.
 Even the top-of-the-line Ultimate plan is not based on an elite hardware configuration, despite being billed at $349.99 per month.
 Site owners can definitely find a better deal elsewhere.

 Dedicated Linux Server Hosting – Economy: Xeon E3-1220-v3 (3.1 GHz/quad-core), 4GB RAM, 1TB RAID-1 HDD storage, Unlimited bandwidth, SSL, & 3 dedicated IPs